paulbradshaw/cleaning/rightleft.md

 W> For languages that support double-byte character sets (DBCS) such as Japanese, Chinese (Simplified), Chinese (Traditional), and Korean you can also use functions like `MIDB`, `LEFTB`, `RIGHTB`, `LENB`, `REPLACEB`, `SEARCHB` and `FINDB` functions which count each double-byte character as 2.

-A> ## Extracting characters by getting rid of the others: REPLACE A>
-A> An alternative to using `LEN` to calculate the starting point of the text you want is to use a different function to get rid of the text that you *don't want*.
-A>
-A> A useful function to that end is `REPLACE`.
-This will replace characters in any cell at a specified character position for a specified number of characters - rather like a reverse `MID`.
-A>
-A> Unfortunately `REPLACE` is one of the more complex functions, requiring four parameters: the cell you want to use; what character to begin replacing from; how many characters to replace for; and what to replace those characters with.
-A>
-A> If we had a six character code and wanted to grab the first three characters using this approach, the formula would look like this:
-A>
-A> `=REPLACE(A2,4,3,"")`
-A>
-A> Translated, this says: replace in cell A2, from the fourth character, for three characters, with nothing (`""`).
-A>
-A> As with `MID` you can ensure the replacing runs to the end by using an artificially large number like 100:
-A>
-A> `=REPLACE(A2,4,100,"")`
-A>
-A> And like `MID`, this will not generate an error.

 ## Recap